Medication Management – A Guide for Patients

 Who will pay for Medication Management?

 The truth is, right now we're all paying for Medication Mis-Management.
 The $100-$300 billion I talked about earlier?
 That's just the excess expense for incorrect use of medications and treating side effects.
-When you add in improper dosing, duplications, unnecessary use of medications and other problems, that dollar value goes way up.
+When you add in improper dosing, duplications, unnecessary medications and other problems, that dollar value goes way up.
 Last year it was estimated that suboptimal use of medications resulted in over $500 billion in unneeded expenses.

 But if you're not one of those whose insurance covers MMS, paying for the service out of pocket is very likely still a winning strategy for you.
 Why?
 Because ongoing help from a pharmacist can add real value to your healthcare.
 Your health will improve, you'll understand the risks and benefits of your medicine, and you'll spend less money overall on your healthcare.